GitHub - Zabaca/lattice: Human-initiated, AI-powered knowledge graph for markdown documentation

 Entity Extraction

-When you run /graph-sync, Claude Code extracts entities from your documents and writes them directly to the DuckDB database.
+When you run /research or lattice sync, Claude Code extracts entities from your documents and writes them directly to the DuckDB database.
 No frontmatter required — your markdown files stay clean.

 The extraction identifies: